TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Alex Harper**: "This is it.
 Time to find out what happened here."

 Alex checks her weapons, and prepares to board the Prodigium.
 The airlock opens with a hiss, and Alex steps into the dark, foreboding corridors of the abandoned ship.

+### Scene 2: Initial Exploration

+#### _Location: ISS Prodigium, entry corridor_

+The atmosphere inside the Prodigium is eerie and unsettling.
+Flickering lights, floating debris, and sporadic electrical sparks set the stage for the horror and mystery to come.
+Alex activates her flashlight and begins her exploration, the sound of her footsteps echoing through the silent hallways.

+Alex finds signs of struggle: overturned furniture, scorch marks from energy weapons, and personal belongings scattered across the floor.

+She encounters her first set of audio logs, hinting at the crew's initial excitement about their discovery and subsequent descent into chaos.

+##### Audio log:

+**Audio Log #1: Initial Excitement**
+_Timestamp: 2157-05-10_

+**Speaker: Dr. Elara Voss**

+**Transcript:**
+"This is Dr. Elara Voss, Chief Scientist aboard the ISS Prodigium.
+Today marks a monumental day for us.
+We've discovered an unknown energy source deep within the asteroid field.
+The potential applications for this discovery are staggering.
+The crew is buzzing with excitement.
+We're on the brink of something extraordinary.
+I've never seen morale so high."

+---

+**Audio Log #2: Growing Unease**
+_Timestamp: 2157-05-15_

+**Speaker: Dr. Elara Voss**

+**Transcript:**
+"The energy readings are unlike anything we've encountered before.
+There's something... almost sentient about it.
+Initial tests are inconclusive, but the anomalies are increasing.
+The crew is starting to feel uneasy.
+Strange occurrences have been reported: equipment malfunctioning, odd sounds in the corridors.
+It's probably just nerves.
+We'll conduct more tests tomorrow."

+---

+**Audio Log #3: Descent into Chaos**
+_Timestamp: 2157-05-20_

+**Speaker: Dr. Elara Voss**

+**Transcript:**
+"This is Dr. Voss.
+We were wrong.
+The energy source is not just sentient; it's malevolent.
+It's corrupting the systems, turning the crew against each other.
+We've lost contact with the engineering team.
+They're either dead or worse.
+If anyone finds this log, stay away from the core.
+It's not worth the risk.
+We’re trying to contain it, but I fear it’s too late.
+God help us all."

+#### Further Exploration and First Encounter

+As Alex ventures deeper into the ship, she hears a strange noise.
+Suddenly, she is attacked by a mutated creature – a horrifying mix of human and alien features.
+Alex fights off the creature, showcasing her combat skills and resourcefulness.

+- **Dialogue**:
+  - **Alex Harper (muttering to herself)**: "What the hell was that thing?
+This mission just got a lot more complicated."

+With the immediate threat neutralized, Alex continues her exploration, now fully aware that the Prodigium holds more dangers than she initially anticipated.